SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 - Open command and go to `sap-alm-dp-api-datasource` folder.
 - Use command `yarn install` to install dependency libraries.
 - Use command `yarn build` to build the plugin.
 This should create `dist` folder.
+- Create `sap-alm-dp-api-datasource` folder in your Grafana plugins directory (check the plugins parameter in the [PATHS](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#paths) section in your *.ini file).
+  - Linux: the plugin directory is usually /var/lib/grafana/plugins.
+  - [Windows](https://grafana.com/docs/grafana/latest/setup-grafana/installation/windows/): the plugin directory can be $WORKING_DIR/plugins-bundled.
-- Create `sap-alm-dp-api-datasource` folder in your Grafana plugins directory.
-Normally it should be in /data/plugins folder.
-For more information please refer to [Grafana Configuration Doc](https://grafana.com/docs/grafana/latest/).
+- For more information please refer to [Grafana Configuration Doc](https://grafana.com/docs/grafana/latest/).
 - Copy the newly created `dist` folder into the newly created `sap-alm-dp-api-datasource` in Grafana plugins directory.
  > If you are upgrading the plugin from a previous version, make sure to backup the `package.json` file first.
 This file could include several [Cloud ALM API](#Setup) endpoints previously configured in the `routes` section.